Katherine Rowe has taught high school science for five years and runs her blog, The Online Instructional Coach, on the side.

 I’m a big proponent of the idea that your classroom should work for you, the teacher.
 Your classroom is the extension of you and your teaching style, so it should be designed with that in mind.

-I go into this more in a post on my blog, but to give a small overview: design your classroom around how you teach.
+Design your classroom around how you teach.
 If you do group activities 80% of the time, then you should have your desks arranged in groups of 3 or 4 (however you like it).
 If you use a lot of Powerpoints, then all the desks should lend easy access to the screen.

 Think about the procedures that you want your kids to follow every day.
 Create spaces for those procedures to happen successfully in a smooth fashion.
 Your kids need scissors during the second activity?
 Have your kids retrieve the scissors from a designated supply table when they’re ready.
 Your kids need computers for a math lesson?
 Make sure to position the computer cart to minimize bottlenecking.

 This tip alone will help your classroom management game because it minimizes problems from the beginning!

 What kind of person do you want your kids to be in your classroom?
 What kind of “role” do you want them to fill while they are in their seats?